rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>When true, barcodes with the isbt128 subtype property set will be read.</p>
+When true, barcodes with the isbt128 subtype property set will be read.
 ####Access